Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Solving the functional equations

 \end{thm}

 Of course, a similar expression could be written for $H(0,y)$, after a suitable change of the parameters (namely, $p_{i,j}\to p_{j,i}$).
 As for $H(0,0)$, it is simply equal to $f(1,1)$, see \eqref{eq:generating_functions_harmonic_functions}, and an expression for the complete generating function $H(x,y)$ then follows from \eqref{eq:functional_equation}.
-Finally, the Taylor coefficients $f(i_0,j_0)$ of $H(x,y)$ can be obtained via Cauchy's formul\ae.
+Finally, the Taylor coefficients $f(i_0,j_0)$ of $H(x,y)$ can be obtained via Cauchy's formul\ae, see \eqref{eq:Cauchy}.

 The starting point for proving Theorem \ref{thm:main-harmonic} is the boundary value problem that satisfies the function $H(x,0)$ (see Section \ref{ASFE}).
-In Section \ref{subsec:1}, we show that $H(x,0)$ is necessarily of the form $S(w(x))/L(x,0)$, where $S$ is a rational function.
+In Section \ref{subsec:1}, we show that $H(x,0)$ is necessarily of the form $S(w(x))/L(x,0)$, where $S$ is a rational function\footnote{We would like to insist on the fact that the function $S(w(x))/L(x,0)$ will not be the generating function associated with a harmonic function for any rational function $S$; however, it will solve the problem \ref{class_function}, \ref{class_function_2} and \ref{boundary_condition} for any $S$.}.
 In Section \ref{subsec:2}, we prove that $S(X)$ is actually a polynomial of the first order, and in Section \ref{subsec:3} we find the expression of this polynomial (i.e., the constants $\mu$ and $\nu$ in \eqref{eq:l}).
+In Section \ref{mapping} we compute $w(x)$ in terms of sine and arcsine functions.